HawkieOne/HawkieOne/README.md

 [![Website](https://img.shields.io/website?label=hawkie.me&style=for-the-badge&url=https%3A%2F%2Fhawkie.me)](https://hawkie.me)

-- :iphone: I'm currently studying to M.Sc.Eng in Interaction Technology and Design
+- :mortar_board: I'm currently studying to M.Sc.Eng in Interaction Technology and Design
-- :computer: And at the same time studying to BSc.Eng in Computer Science
+- :mortar_board: And at the same time studying to BSc.Eng in Computer Science
-- 🔭 I’m currently working on an AR application for gamers
+- :iphone: I’m currently working on an AR application for gamers
-- 🌱 And learning learning Unity at my spare time
+- :video_game: And learning learning Unity at my spare time
 - :trophy: Likes most sports and competetions

 ---